rjleveque/doc/doc/howto_doc.rst

 If you like what you see, you can push back to your fork and then issue a pull request to have these changes incorporated into the documentation.

-Note: to make versions where the links to the gallery work properly after the pages are pushed to the Clawpack website (but not locally), set the environment variable `SPHINX_WEB` to True in the above steps.
+**Note:** To make versions where the links to the gallery work properly after the pages are pushed to the Clawpack website (but not locally), set the environment variable `SPHINX_WEB` to True in the above steps.
 This variable is used in `conf.py` to adjust the links used in